1984 Canadian federal election: During the campaign

 Turner found out that Mulroney was allegedly setting up a patronage machine in anticipation of victory.
 At the English-language televised debate between Mulroney, Turner and New Democratic Party leader Ed Broadbent, Turner started to attack Mulroney on his patronage plans, comparing them to the patronage machine run by old Union Nationale in Quebec.
 However, Mulroney turned the tables by pointing to the raft of patronage appointments made on the advice of Trudeau and Turner.
 Claiming that he'd gone so far as to apologize for making light of "these horrible appointments," Mulroney demanded that Turner apologize to the country for not cancelling the appointments advised by Trudeau and for recommending his own appointments.
 Turner was visibly surprised, and could only reply that "I had no option" except to let the appointments stand.
 Mulroney famously responded:

 You had an option, sir.
 You could have said, 'I am not going to do it.
 This is wrong for Canada, and I am not going to ask Canadians to pay the price.'
 You had an option, sir—to say 'no'—and you chose to say 'yes' to the old attitudes and the old stories of the Liberal Party.
 That sir, if I may say respectfully, that is not good enough for Canadians.

 Turner, clearly flustered by this withering riposte from Mulroney, could only repeat "I had no option."
 A visibly angry Mulroney called this "an avowal of failure" and "a confession of non-leadership."
 He told Turner, "You had an option, sir.
 You could have done better."
 Mulroney's counterattack led most of the papers the next day; it was often paraphrased as "You had an option, sir; you could have said 'no'."
 Many observers saw this as the end of any realistic chance for Turner to stay in power.

 Final days

 The last days of the campaign saw multiple Liberal blunders pile together.
 Turner continued to refer to "make work projects" and made other gaffes that caused voters to see him as a relic from the past.
-Turner even rehired much of Trudeau's staff during the final weeks in an attempt to turn the tide, but this did nothing to reverse sliding poll numbers.
 Even Trudeau himself did not campaign for Turner, instead only making appearances to support Liberal candidates.

 Besides the Tories, the NDP also benefited from the slip in Liberal support.
 Under Broadbent, the party had seen greater support in opinion polling than ever before, and had actually replaced the Liberals as the second party in much of western Canada.

+Opinion polling

 National results

 All numerical results from Elections Canada's Official Report on the Thirty-Third Election.